ykoski/varplotlib/README.md

 the default width of the plot.
 * --ch custom height of the prevalence matrix.

---cw and --ch aren't yet implemented.
-They are on my to-do list.

 Please notice that the RScript-folder must be located under varplotlib-folder.
 Otherwise the python script won't be able to call the R-Scripts.